-All our students engage in a three-year KS3 curriculum and have the opportunity to attain the English Baccalaureate.
-KS4 students undertake eight to nine GCSEs or equivalent, with the vast majority taking a modern foreign language.
-There are 18 option choices for KS4 students, including a small number of Level 2 BTEC qualifications to ensure the curriculum is inclusive.
-At KS5, there are 25 option choices, including a small number of Level 3 BTEC qualifications, with most students sitting three A Levels at the end of Year 13.
-Extended Project Qualification is increasingly popular, but students in KS5 have a number of other additional options, including Sports Leader Awards and Gold Arts Award.
+All our students engage in a three-year Key Stage 3 curriculum, which closely follows the National Curriculum, and have the opportunity to attain the English Baccalaureate.
+This Key Stage 3 curriculum carefully builds upon the foundations of Key Stage 2.
+Key Stage 4 students undertake eight to nine GCSEs or equivalent, with the vast majority taking a modern foreign language.
+There are 18 option choices for Key Stage 4 students, including a small number of Level 2 BTEC qualifications to ensure the curriculum is inclusive.
+At Key Stage 5, there are 25 option choices, including a small number of Level 3 BTEC qualifications, with most students sitting three A Levels at the end of Year 13.
+The Extended Project Qualification is increasingly popular, but students in Key Stage 5 have a number of other additional options, including Sports Leader Awards and Gold Arts Award.

 We currently operate a two week, 60 lesson academic timetable cycle, with lessons of 55 minutes.
 The expansive curriculum model also includes a comprehensive after-school and Saturday co-curricular enrichment programme.
-Students also learn from each other and experiences between and outside scheduled lessons and our House system supports and encourages learning to flourish in a wide range of settings.
+Students also learn from each other and from their experiences inside and outside the classroom.
+Also, our House system supports and encourages learning to flourish beyond the standard school day.

 Please click here for the set change protocols in English, Maths and Science.

 Please click here for the Religious Education Audit.